UniversalDependencies/docs/_ga/index.md

 Note that in UD, the cleft particle _a_ is indistinguishable from the relative particle _a_.
 Both are labelled 'mark:prt' (see (mark:prt]().

 Stenson (1981, p.111) describes the cleft construction as being similar to copular identity structures with the order of elements as Copula, Predicate, Subject.
-According to Stenson, the a is a relative particle which forms part of the relative clause.
+According to Stenson, the _a_ is a relative particle which forms part of the relative clause.
 However, there is no surface head noun in the relative clause { it is missing an NP.
 Stenson refers to these structures as having an "understood" nominal head such as _an rud_ "the thing" or _an té_ "the person/the one", e.g. _Is ise \[an té\] a chonaic siad inné_.
 When the nominal head is present, it becomes a copular identity construction: She is the one who they saw yesterday.
 In the absence of a head noun, the verb is labelled as the head of the clause.

+Note that a relative clause which is copular is considered to be clefted when it occurs as the predicate of a copular phrase.
+* _Is é Michael D. Higgins ba chionsiocair leis an Roinn a bhunú sa bhliain 1992._ "Michael D. Higgins was the driving force behind the establishment of the Department in 1992."

+In addition, the presence of the pleonastic conjunction _ná_ allows for the reordering of the copula-predicate subject structure which is rearranged to become copula-subject-conjunction-predicate.
+* _Ba é an toradh a bhí ar a gcuid iarrachtaí ná bunú 'Irish Historical Studies' i 1938_ "The result of their efforts was the establishment of'Irish Historical Studies' in 1938".

 ### Language specific labels